BlinkTagInc/node-gtfs/README.md

 ## Query Methods

 This library includes many methods you can use in your project to query GTFS data.
+These methods return promises but also can take a callback function as an optional parameter.

+For example, to get a list of all agencies near a specific point, you could use promises:

+    gtfs.getAgenciesByDistance(lat, lon, radius)
+    .then(agencies => {
+      // do something with the array of `agencies`
+    })
+    .catch(err => {
+      // handle errors here
+    });

+or a callback function:

+    gtfs.getAgenciesByDistance(lat, lon, radius, (err, agencies) => {
+      if (err) {
+        // handle errors here
+      }

+      // do something with the array of `agencies`
+    });

 ### Setup